Maria Eichhorn (politician)

-Maria Eichhorn (née Hetzenegger; born September 11, 1948, in Piesenkofen) is a German politician (CSU).
+Maria Eichhorn (née Hetzenegger; born 11 September 1948) is a German politician (CSU) who served as a member of the Bundestag.

 She was the CDU/CSU parliamentary group's Drugs Commissioner from 2006 to 2009.

 Life and career

 After elementary school, Maria Eichhorn first completed an apprenticeship as a rural home economics assistant and then from 1967 to 1969 an apprenticeship as a bank clerk.
 During this time, she also attended the Berufsaufbauschule and then studied Business Administration at the Fachhochschule Regensburg, which she completed in 1973 as a Diplom-Betriebswirt (FH).
 She then worked as a specialist teacher for a year and began studying business education at Friedrich-Alexander-Universität Erlangen-Nürnberg in 1974, which she completed in 1977 as a Diplom-Handelslehrerin.
 From 1980 to 1990, she worked as a teacher at the commercial vocational school in Regensburg.

 Maria Eichhorn is married and has two children.

-Party
+Political career

 Maria Eichhorn joined the Junge Union in 1967 and the CSU in 1969.
 From 1992 to 2005 she was a member of the CSU party executive and from 1995 to 2005 state chairwoman of the Frauen-Union der Christsozialen.
 She has been deputy chairwoman of the CSU district association in Regensburg since 1987.